Dallas Cowboys: Jason Garrett years (2010–2019)

 Dak Prescott was named NFL Rookie of the Year in the NFL honors on February 4, 2017, and Ezekiel Elliott led the league in rushing yards.
+Jason Garrett was named Coach of the Year.
 Both Prescott and Elliott made the 2017 Pro Bowl.
 This is the first time the Cowboys sent two rookies to the Pro Bowl.

 2017 was the first season since 2002 without quarterback Tony Romo, who retired on April 4 after 14 seasons with the Cowboys.
 The season also featured second-year running back Ezekiel Elliott being suspended for 6 games after violating the league's conduct policy.
 The suspension was to begin at the start of the year but was pushed back to November.
 The Cowboys finished the year at 9-7 without making the playoffs.
 Following the season, Dez Bryant was released after eight seasons in Dallas and tight end Jason Witten, who holds several franchise receiving records, retired after 15 seasons, ending an era.

 The Dallas Cowboys' 2017 season was the subject of the third season of Amazon's sports documentary series All or Nothing.
 The series is produced by NFL Films.

+In the 2018 season, the Cowboys finished with a 10–6 record and won the NFC East.
+In the Wild Card Round, the Cowboys defeated the Seattle Seahawks 24–22 before losing 30–22 to the Los Angeles Rams in the Divisional Round.